Eve was created from the rib of

 FFS

 Next is Maggie.
-She has had undergone very extensive FFS with Dr Bart van de Ven, including: forehead recontouring and shaving, brow lift, rhinoplasty, chin recontouring, jaw reduction, a face lift, Adams apple removal and a lip lift.
-Undoubtedly she faced serious risks (as well as considerable cost) seeking such extensive surgery, but the results are exceptionally good and shown below as an example of a best case result:
+She has had undergone very extensive FFS with Dr Bart van de Ven, including forehead recontouring and shaving, brow lift, rhinoplasty, chin recontouring, jaw reduction, a face lift, Adams apple removal and a lip lift.
+Undoubtedly, she faced serious risks (as well as considerable cost) seeking such extensive surgery, but the results are exceptionally good.

-Finally, an anonymous patient who had FFS by Dr Eric Bensimon, involving significant changes to her jaw, a recountering of the forehead, hair lowering (scalp advancement), and the removal of the Adman's apple.
+Another patient who wishes to remain anonymous.
+She had FFS by Dr Eric Bensimon which involved significant changes to her jaw, a recontouring of the forehead, hair lowering (scalp advancement), and the removal of any visual Adam's apple.

 Bone Shortening